-Garam Masala is to Indian cuisine what basil is to Italian food, indispensable and traditional.
+Garam masala is to Indian cuisine what basil is to Italian food, indispensable and traditional.

-You will find Garam Masala Powder in every single Indian kitchen.
+You will find garam masala powder in every single Indian kitchen.

 The most common or basic spices used to make Garam masala powder regardless of regional boundaries are:

 They can range from a mix of only 3 spices (like the Bengal Garam Masala powder) or up to 25 spices (typically the Northern Indian region).

 It’s up to your personal or household preference.